7 Superfoods Every Woman Needs

-Since there are lot of potential candidates on supermarket shelves, we’ve dug through the science to find out which ones offer that extra edge.
-All seven foods below are delicious and powerful allies for your health and weight loss efforts for years to come.
+Since there are lot of potential candidates on supermarket shelves, we've dug through the science to find out which ones offer that extra edge.
+All seven superfoods below are delicious and powerful allies for your health and weight loss efforts for years to come.
 Read on to learn what they are and how often you should eat them.
-And for more ways to improve your health, don’t miss the 50 Best Foods For Women.
+And for more ways to improve your health, don't miss the 21 Best Healthy Cooking Hacks of All Time.

 Eat This! because it: Wards off weight gain, arthritis and heart disease-related death